AnshulSurana/EmailGenerator/README.md

 # EmailGenerator

-Email Guesser is a simple application the UI to accept the full name and company domain and display the derived email address. and backend is a HTTP micro service with a single end point to derive email address for a person, given their full name and company domain.
+Email Guesser is a simple application.
+The UI accepts the full name and company domain and display the derived email address. and backend is a HTTP micro service with a single end point to derive email address for a person, given their full name and company domain

-## The project is based on some base points -
-* 1 : it generates domain valid only from `
-    {
-    "Jane Doe": "jdoe@babbel.com",
-    "Jay Arun": "jayarun@linkedin.com",
-    "David Stein": "davidstein@google.com",
-    "Mat Lee": "matlee@google.com",
-    "Marta Dahl": "mdahl@babbel.com",
-    "Vanessa Boom": "vboom@babbel.com"
-    }
-* 2: It only considers first two words as first name and last name.`
-* 3: Validation is restricted to empty field and domain regex expressions.

 ## Project can further be enhanced -
 * 1: a file uploader can be implemented as a set of data to generate emails from.